LearnOnDemandSystems/docs/guides/idl/idlv3.md

 ### Using the Edit Toolbars

-When you enter text into the lab profile or IDL content, you may use the editing tool bars to format text and create lists in rich text fields.
+When you enter text into the lab profile or IDL (legacy) content, you may use the editing tool bars to format text and create lists in rich text fields.
 These fields provide a simple WYSYWG editor experience.
 In the rich text fields in the lab profile, you can use the toolbar pictured below to